Special Olympics

 Celebrating Inclusion: The Impact Of Special Olympics On Athletes and Communities

-In a world that sometimes struggles to embrace diversity, the Special Olympics stands out as a beacon of inclusion and acceptance.
+In a world that still struggles to fully embrace diversity, Special Olympics stands out as a powerful example of what inclusion looks like in action.

-Founded in 1968 by Eunice Kennedy Shriver, the Special Olympics has grown into a global movement that empowers individuals with intellectual disabilities through the joy of sports.
-Brent Morgan Porges explores the impact of the Special Olympics.
+Founded in 1968 by Eunice Kennedy Shriver, the Special Olympics has grown into a global movement serving millions of athletes across more than 190 countries.

 The Special Olympics: More Than Just Games

-The Special Olympics offers a range of sports training and athletic competitions throughout the year.
-These events focus on Olympic-style sports and are specifically designed for individuals with intellectual disabilities.
+The Special Olympics offers year-round sports training and athletic competitions in Olympic-style events specifically adapted for athletes with intellectual disabilities.

 Impact on Athletes